ESA-PRL/control-orogen-pancam_panorama/README.md

 * **`raw_command`** (/controldev/RawCommand)

-Raw messages coming from a joystick or gamepad.
+Raw messages coming from a joystick or gamepad, used to toggle the panorama mode.

 * **`pan_angle_in`** (/double)